-Which artists are inspired by Foo Fighters?
+Which artists have been inspired by Foo Fighters?

-Royal Blood: The hard rock and blues duo mentioned that Foo Fighters was one of the bands that they wanted to tour with at the beginning of their career.
 Bassist and singer Mike Kerr said that Foo Fighters were a big influence on Royal Blood.
-It is also known that, same as Dave Grohl´s project, they too like to play loud in big stadiums.
+In another interview, this hard rock and blues duo mentioned that Foo Fighters was one of the bands that they wanted to tour with at the beginning of their career.
+It is also known that as Dave Grohl’s project, they too like to play loud and in big stadiums.

 This band belongs to the post-grunge metal music field.
 According to Stone Sour’s -and Slipknot– lead singer Corey Taylor, Dave Grohl is one of his favorite songwriters.
 The band had the chance to collaborate with Foo’s frontman while working on their second album, Come What(ever) May (2006), recorded in studio 606, owned by Grohl.
 Corey Taylor also added that he really digs Foo Fighter‘s lyrics.